particle-iot/docs/src/content/reference/datasheets/e-series/electron-datasheet.md

 <sup>[1]</sup>The LTE model uses a MFF2 SMD Particle SIM instead of a physical SIM card.
 The Electron LTE is only available to existing enterprise customers who have deployed an Electron 2G/3G solution and would like to upgrade to LTE.
 It is only available in tray quantities.
 New designs should use the Boron LTE or B Series B404 SoM.
 It can only be used in the United States, Canada, and Mexico at this time.

+### Device OS Support

+It is recommended that you use the latest version in the 2.x LTS release line with the all Electrons.

+While the devices are compatible with older versions of Device OS and 3.x, these versions as past the end-of-support date and are not recommended for use in production.
+Only 2.x LTS remains in the Extended Support and Maintenance (ESM) window.

+For information on upgrading Device OS, see [Version information](/reference/device-os/versions/).
+For the latest version shipped from the factory, see [Manufacturing firmware versions](/scaling/manufacturing/manufacturing-firmware-versions/) page.
+See also [Long Term Support (LTS) releases](/reference/product-lifecycle/long-term-support-lts-releases/).

 ## Interfaces

 ### Block diagram